 5. Shop on Lakeside Drive

-Lakeside drive is the buzzing tourist centre of Pokhara where you can get trekking gear or any kind of souvenir that tickles your fancy.
+Lakeside Drive is the buzzing tourist centre of Pokhara where you can get trekking gear or any kind of souvenir that tickles your fancy.
 The strip starts close to the Tourist Bus Park and runs along the edge of the lake for a few kilometres.

 We picked up a painting of the Annapurna Himalayas here, as well as a host of gifts for the family back home.
 Popular local items are pashmina scarves, yak wool hats and gloves, and singing bowls – used in certain meditation practices.
 While you hop in and out of shops you will undoubtedly be approached by one of the many fruit sellers, offering to juice any combination for you.
 It’s pricey (in Nepal terms), but refreshing and is always nice to support local business.